stephan-double-u/cross-language-validation-schema/README.md

 > Example of _content rules_ for the property _maintenanceNextDate_ with different content constraints and conditions:
 > 1. "The date must be 1 to 365 days in the future
->   - if the user has the roles resp. permissions MANAGER.
+>   - if the user has the role resp. permission MANAGER.
 >   - and if it is entered at all (i.e. it is an optional property).
 > 2. "The date must be 10 to 365 days in the future
->   - if the user has not the role resp. permission MANAGER.
+>   - if the user does not have the role resp. permission MANAGER.
 >   - and if it is entered at all (i.e. it is an optional property).
 > 3. "The date must be either a weekday (MONDAY to FRIDAY) or _null_
 >